j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

     >Most settings (like resolution) and hotkey values, are updated immediately to current monitoring window.
 But any toggleable modes and current plan list, will only get updated after you close and reopen this window.
-    If you want to be 100% certain your setting are up to date after any changes, just close and reopen monitoring window each time you have made changes to settings.
+    If you want to be 100% certain, just close and reopen monitoring window each time you have made changes to settings.

 - Has a output window where all printed text is redirected during bot runtime.
 This way, it's easy to follow what